 More recent converts to the joys and romance of Kenya and its wildlife; investors in Elsa’s Kopje, Tortilis, Joy’s Camp and Kitich Camp.
 Natives of Gloucestershire in the United Kingdom, with son Harry & daughter Chloe.
 Involved in residential and commercial development in the West of England and South Wales and founders of the Desert Springs Resort & Golf Club in Almeria in South East Spain.

-The Joy’s Camp guides are based at the lodge in Shaba National Reserve, they have the whole park to themselves, and know their backyard intimately.
+Joy’s Camp guides have the whole park to themselves, and know their backyard intimately.
 All the guides are Bronze or Silver level Kenya Professional Safari Guides Association certified.

 Shaba is the most spectacular part of the Samburu eco-system with beautiful Bodich and Shaba mountains glowing red in the evening sun.
 One and a half times the size of Samburu or Buffalo Springs, with no other vehicles – Joy’s Camp has the whole of Shaba to itself!
 Dramatic arid countryside with natural salts and lush palm fringed springs that attract the wildlife.
 The northern border of the park is the great Ewaso Nyiro River with rocky gorges, waterfalls and sandy beaches to explore.

 Game driving in Shaba is very different to game driving in Samburu where all the vehicles drive up and down the river; in Shaba the wildlife concentrates round the numerous springs, and the Joys Camp guides know the territories of the predators, and the elephants’ favourite evening watering hole.
 They also know how the giant termite castles are built, and enjoy leaving the vehicle behind and walking the river gorge, or to the Chaffa spring.